siddharth-36/face-recognition-module/README.md

 # Extras that are included
-A simple face detection program that can detect faces in a picture.
+A simple face detection program that can detect faces in a picture or in front of the webcam.

+# for more details contact me via siddharth.m4343@gmail.com